weihaox/awesome-image-translation/content/data-efficiency.md

 # Data Bias and Efficiency

-Fewer Data for Better Results: Robustness, Fairness, and Generalization.
+Fewer Data for Better Results: improve Robustness, Transferability, Fairness, and Generalization from the lab to real-world applications.

 ## Table of Contents
 - [Fairness, Accountability, Privacy, Transparency and Ethics](#fairness--accountability--privacy--transparency-and-ethics)